-The Company transformed itself during the 2021 fiscal year through a successful corporate and financial restructuring that resulted in a superior rebranded company, Avant Brands Inc., with a strong financial position consisting of \$14.3 million in cash, \$23.8 million in working capital and no debt obligations at November 30, 2021.
-Key highlights for Fiscal 2021 include:
+Following a successful corporate and financial restructuring in the 2021 fiscal year that resulted in a superior rebranded company, Avant Brands Inc. has continued to build positive momentum achieving record net revenues, positive cash flow from operations (before changes in non-cash operating working capital), and positive adjusted EBITDA for Q1 2022.
+As at February 28, 2022, the Company maintains a strong financial position consisting of \$11.6 million in cash, \$22.8 million in working capital and no debt obligations.
+Key highlights for the period ended include: